Should Christians Celebrate Halloween?

 Do not, for the sake of food, destroy the work of God.
 Everything is indeed clean, but it is wrong for anyone to make another stumble by what he eats.
 It is good not to eat meat or drink wine or do anything that causes your brother to stumble.
 The faith that you have, keep between yourself and God.
 Blessed is the one who has no reason to pass judgment on himself for what he approves.
 But whoever has doubts is condemned if he eats, because the eating is not from faith.
 For whatever does not proceed from faith is sin.
 (Romans 14:20-23 ESV)

-Though this passage is about convictions regarding eating and drinking, I think it can apply to our other convictions, too.
-Paul was saying that the Romans should stick to their convictions and not cause other believers to abandon their convictions.
+In this passage, Paul explained that the Romans should stick to their convictions and not cause other believers to abandon their convictions.
+Though this passage addresses convictions regarding eating and drinking, I think that it can apply to our other convictions, too.
 We need to live by faith and the convictions that stem from our faith.
-In applying this to Halloween, Christians should hold firm to their convictions and not cause others to neglect their convictions.
+In applying this to Halloween, Christians should faithfully live by to their convictions and not cause others to neglect their convictions.

 Let’s not make this Halloween something to argue about—or keep silent about.
-We can talk about the sticky issues in Christianity if we follow the Word of God.
-This Halloween, let’s stick to our convictions and not cause our Christian brothers and sisters to waver in their convictions.
-Whether you decide to trick-or-treat, hand out candy, or simply stay home, I hope you have a wonderful time!
+We can talk about the sticky issues in Christianity if we follow God’s Word.
+On this upcoming Halloween holiday, let’s stick to our convictions and not cause our Christian brothers and sisters to waver in their convictions.
+Whether you decide to trick-or-treat, hand out candy, or simply stay home, I hope you have a great time!

 Comments are closed.